 If you use Gmail, you can go to settings and create labels.
 Creating labels will solve most of your issues with dealing with your inbox.
 Use the following steps to efficiently handle your inbox –

 - First of all, create three labels to process.
-The first label would be “immediate”, second would be “important” and third would be “eliminate”.
+The first label would be “immediate”, the second would be “important”, and the third would be “eliminate”.

-- The label “important” has more significance than any labels in your inbox.
+- The label “important” has more significance than any label in your inbox.
 Thus, give more emphasis to this.
-In the label “important”, you will have emails which are long-term projects or something that needs more attention than few seconds or minutes.
+In the label “important”, you will have emails that are long-term projects or something that needs more attention than a few seconds or minutes.
 As you will be done with them, process them to “eliminate” label.

 - You may not use this method.
 Structure your own method.
-Most important thing is to have a method for your inbox.
-Any method would do if it helps you create inbox-sanity.
+The most important thing is to have a method for your inbox.
+Any method would do if it helps you create inbox sanity.

 - Whenever you schedule to process your inbox, slow down.
 Don’t hurry.
 Just do it as if you are on meditation for 15-20 minutes.
 Be mindful of your every move.

-- Whenever you reply or respond to anyone, type the sentences as if you are completely aware of how you are typing, how you are processing information in your mind and how you are addressing.
+- Whenever you reply or respond to anyone, type the sentences as if you are completely aware of how you are typing, how you are processing information in your mind, and how you are addressing it.

 Pick any one of the above and try to implement it.
 See for yourself how you can help yourself dealing with the heap of email problems in your inbox effectively.